KazimKamilov/BuildCounter/README.md

 Console program for counting versions of program builds.

-The program creates a file with a version number that can be changed through pre-.exepost build events in Visual Studio, for example.
+The program creates a file with a version number that can be changed through pre/post build events in Visual Studio, for example.

 The program is licensed under the zlib/libpng.